Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Scope

-This document, the Software Carbon Intensity technical specification, describes how to calculate the carbon intensity of a software application.
-It describes the methodology of calculating the total carbon emissions and the selection criteria to turn the total into a rate that can be used to achieve real-world, physical emissions reductions, also known as abatement.
+This document, the Software Carbon Intensity technical specification, describes a methodology for calculating the rate of carbon emissions for a software system.
+The purpose is to help users and developers make informed choices about which tools, approaches, architectures, and services they use in the future.

 ## Versions